Graham and Parks School: Controversy

 In 2024, parents raised concerns about the hiring and conduct of principal Kathleen M. Smith.
 A petition signed by more than 100 parents called for greater transparency in communication from Smith and greater inclusion of both families and teachers in school decision making.
 Parents faulted Smith for creating a "tense" and "toxic" atmosphere, alleging that teachers and staff felt "targeted" and "disrespected" by the principal.
 A public records request revealed that Smith had left her previous position as principal of the Underwood Elementary School in Newton, MA after an investigation concluded that she had created a "toxic working environment" for teachers.
 Parents faulted district leadership for a lack of transparency and rigor in the hiring process for the principal.
 The district Superintendent, Victoria Greer, was forced to leave her position after facing criticism for her hiring of Smith and other administrators.
 The district then commissioned an investigation of Smith by an outside law firm; the report was not publicly released, but interim Superintendent David Murphy stated that it "does not support a finding of a toxic workplace."
 A district-wide survey in 2024 revealed that only 14% of teachers at Graham and Parks described the school as a positive work environment; the result was the lowest of all 12 elementary schools in the district.

 In 2025, a longtime substitute teacher and volunteer at Graham and Parks filed a discrimination suit against the district, alleging that Principal Smith had blocked her from substituting in the school because she is in a wheelchair; the suit further alleges that four days after the teacher questioned the principal's decision, Smith barred her from volunteering in the building.
+In internal emails obtained during discovery, Principal Smith reportedly referred to the fact that the person was in a wheelchair when explaining why the person could not teach in the school.
+"This person is in a wheelchair with significant mobility challenges," Smith wrote to district administrators, adding that the district policy is to block substitutes who have "not created a safe learning environment for students."
+The school district renewed Smith's contract as principal in the spring of 2026, prompting criticism from parents and teachers who voiced concern about the discrimination suit and a general lack of trust in school leadership.

+Lottery data

+The school has long been one of the most popular choices among families in Cambridge's "controlled choice" lottery system.
+However, between 2022 and 2025, Graham and Parks went from one of the most popular schools in the district to one of the least popular schools.
+During that period, it experienced the largest change in demand among all elementary schools in the district, and it was the only school to experience a significant decline in the number of families seeking a placement for their child.